Privacy notice for online platforms

 Facebook analyses the data captured by cookies and provides them to us in the form of anonymised statistics.
 At no time of your visit to our fan page are we able to identify your person through the Insights tool or the statistics it delivers.
 The legal basis for Facebook’s data collection and processing of your personal data on our behalf through the Facebook Insights tool for the above statistical purposes is Art.
 6(1)(f), GDPR.

-As the provider of the fan page and the Facebook Insights tool, Facebook collects and evaluates the personal data required for our statistics and is thus able to associate such data with your person.
+As the operator of the fan page and the Facebook Insights tool, Facebook collects and evaluates the personal data required for our statistics and is thus able to associate such data with your person.

 We do not know, however, precisely which data Facebook collects for providing anonymised Insights statistics to us and for which purposes other than preparing page statistics Facebook processes such data.
 Moreover, please note that we have no control over Facebook’s processing of personal data which exceeds our own statistical purposes and our scope as described above.
 For instance, Facebook might use the data collected and processed for us and for other purposes to create usage profiles and, potentially, link them to your private profiles on Facebook or other platforms.
 All responsibility for this extended processing lies with Facebook.